 WHAT IS ENDOMETRIOSIS

 Endometriosis (pronounced en – doh – mee – tree – oh – sis) is a complex condition involving hormonal and immune systems.
-It is a common chronic (long-term) inflammatory condition that has significant impact on women's lives including pain and fertility problems as well as an impact on relationships, absenteeism from work and school and mental health.
+It is a common chronic (long-term) inflammatory condition that has a significant impact on people's lives including pain and fertility problems as well as an impact on relationships, absenteeism from work and school and, mental health.

 Endometriosis is a condition where tissue similar to the endometrium (the lining of the uterus) grows in abnormal locations such as the ovaries, fallopian tubes, pelvic lining, bowel, bladder, appendix and other organs.

-While generally considered to be a condition affecting those of reproductive age, it can also occur pre-puberty, post-menopause and in women who have had hsyterectomies.
+While generally considered to be a condition affecting those of reproductive age, it can also occur pre-puberty, post-menopause, and in those who have had hysterectomies.
 Rarely, it has been found to affect those assigned as male at birth.